fasrc/helmod/doc/FAQ.md

 ### How do I compile manually instead of using the rpmbuild macros?

-The rpmbuild macros employed in the template spec file are for software packaged in the GNU-toolchain-style -- a source archive that unpacks to a directory named NAMED-VERSION and is built with `configure`/`make`/`make install` with appropriate `prefix` options.
+The rpmbuild macros employed in the template spec file are for software packaged in the GNU-toolchain-style -- a source archive that unpacks to a directory named NAME-VERSION and is built with `configure`/`make`/`make install` with appropriate *prefix* options.
 The macros also do a lot of extra stuff like setting default `CFLAGS`, `CXXFLAGS`, etc. too.
 The macros have their own options and can often be tweaked to work.
-E.g., to add an argument to the `./configure` command, you can just add it to the `%configure` macro.
+For example, to add an argument to the `./configure` command, you can just append it to the `%configure` macro line.

 However, if you need to do things manually, you can replace the macros with the following as a starting point.
 Note that these are *very* stripped down versions of what the full macros actually do.